sgoyalsmvj/TheHomeVoyage/README.md

   - Registers new users and handles errors.
   - Supports Google OAuth for registration.

+## Places Management

+### Backend

+- **Place Model**: Stores place details (owner, title, address, photos, description, perks, extra info, check-in/check-out times, max guests, price).

+- **Routes**:
+  - **Get All Places**: Fetches all listed places.
+  - **Get Place**: Fetches a single place by ID.
+  - **Add Place**: Allows authenticated users to add new places.
+  - **Edit Place**: Allows owners to edit their places.
+  - **Delete Place**: Allows owners to delete their places.
+  - **User Places**: Fetches all places owned by the authenticated user.

+### Frontend

+- **PlacesFormPage**: A reusable form component for adding and editing places.

+  - Pre-fills form fields when editing a place.
+  - Handles form submission for both adding and editing places.

+- **Place List and Details**: Displays a list of all available places and detailed information for each place.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests.